Getting Young People into Business

 The scheme helps to make thousands of pounds in profit which is subsequently donated to local charities.

-Wood Bros are keen to be involved in local projects such as this and are sponsoring the “Overall Winner” awards.
+Wood Bros are keen to be involved in local projects such as this and are sponsoring the “Overall Winner” award for this.
 Our Marketing Manager, Vicky Hallam, was one of the judges at the finals of the Junior Challenge in January.
-The winning team was “Dragon Breath” from Hertford St Andrew Primary School.
+The winning team for the East Herts division was “Dragon Breath” from Hertford St Andrew Primary School.
 Congratulations to them and all of the other schools who entered!

 Senior Dragons’ Challenge

 The winner of the Senior section will be announced on 18th March.
+We also sponsored the Best Presentation Award for this event.
 Our CEO James Sheffield will present the award in a ceremony at the Southern Maltings in Ware.
 There are over 100 students from 11 schools in this challenge, and we wish you all the very best of luck!

 To see a full list of participating schools and more details, visit: cvsbeh.org.uk/our-projects/dragons-apprentice-challenge/